input-output-hk/Certification-working-group/CIP - CTI/CIP-Cardano-Threat-Intelligence.md

 The References section lists relevant sources and references consulted during the vulnerability/weakness assessment.
 These may include vendor advisories, known vulnerability/weakness databases, industry-standard security guidelines, and best practices.

+#### Tags

+The Tags section allows for the inclusion of relevant keywords or labels that aid in categorizing and classifying the vulnerability or weakness described in the CTI template.
+These tags serve as additional metadata, helping to search and filter vulnerabilities or weaknesses based on specific criteria.
+They improve information discoverability and accessibility, ensuring that relevant vulnerabilities or weaknesses can be identified efficiently.
+Tags can include various aspects related to the vulnerability, such as related technologies, concepts, affected components, or potential impact.
+CTI watchdogs will establish conventions or agreed-upon keywords for adding tags, which should be concise, descriptive, and representative of the key attributes or characteristics of the vulnerability or weakness.

 ## Rationale: how does this CIP achieve its goals?

 ### CTI Watchdogs